 As a thought experiment, what if the Bitcoin network grew to include Mars?
 From the farthest points in their orbits, it takes about 20 minutes for a signal to travel from Earth to Mars.
 With only 10 minutes between new blocks, miners on Mars would always be 2 blocks behind the miners on Earth.
 It would be almost impossible for them to contribute to the block chain.
 If we wanted collaborate with those kinds of delays, we would need at least a few hours between new blocks.

-In short, to make the Blockchain efficient, ten minutes seemed to be the right timing to allow all the machines in a blockchain align without wasting too much work.
+In short, to make the Blockchain efficient, ten minutes seemed to be the right time to allow all the machines in a blockchain to align without wasting too much work.

 Is the blockchain allowing the emergence of innovative business models?

-However, by looking at the current landscape it is clear that the blockchain is allowing new business models to spring up.
+However, looking at the current landscape, it is clear that the blockchain is allowing new business models to spring up.

-To understand the Bitcoin and the Blockchain you need to understand the key principles from its White Paper and the new economic drivers of a Blockchain-based economy system:
+To understand Bitcoin and the Blockchain, you need to understand the key principles from its White Paper and the new economic drivers of a Blockchain-based economy system:

 A glance at Bitcoin’s key principles